ArnavS-22/zavionapp/frontend/README.md

 ### API Integration
-All API calls are handled in the `GUMApp` class methods:
+All API calls are handled in the `ZavionApp` class methods:
 - `submitTextObservation()`
 - `submitImageObservation()`
 - `queryInsights()`